Subject guide

 We use as a framework the excellent and comprehensive course The History of the United States, from Great Courses.
 This course includes 84 lectures and should take a full academic year to complete at the rate of two lectures per week.

-The course includes a research paper at the end of the second semester, on a topic in American History of your choice.
-We include a guide to research papers among the course materials.
+Both courses include a research paper at the end of the second semester, on a topic in American History of your choice.

 As does World History, this course includes several excellent movies that elucidate key periods in American history.